isomerpages/ogp/_hack-for-public-good/Hack for Public Good 2022/UnboringSG.md

 For the [website](https://github.com/thorwebdev/unboring.sg/tree/main/website) and [API layer](https://github.com/thorwebdev/unboring.sg/tree/main/website/pages/api), we used [Next.js](https://nextjs.org/) hosted on [Vercel](https://vercel.com/home), and for the backend data layer we used [Supabase](https://supabase.com/), probably the best stack for building MVPs quickly.

-For the user interface we utilised [Open Government Products Design System](https://github.com/opengovsg/design-system), one of the other Hackathon projects, which uses Chakra UI under the hood.
+For the user interface we utilised [Open Government Products Design System](https://github.com/opengovsg/design-system), one of the other Hack for Public Good projects, which uses Chakra UI under the hood.

 The [Chrome extension](https://github.com/thorwebdev/unboring.sg/tree/main/chrome_extension) was built in VanillaJS and is using the website and APIs under the hood.